-1. Increased understanding and appreciation of marine and freshwater systems by undergraduates in any major at all UH campuses.
-2. Enhanced employability and opportunities for advanced study as a result of knowledge, skills, and contacts acquired through experiential education and networking.
+- 1. Increased understanding and appreciation of marine and freshwater systems by undergraduates in any major at all UH campuses. - 2.
+Enhanced employability and opportunities for advanced study as a result of knowledge, skills, and contacts acquired through experiential education and networking.

-Course Title Credits
+Course Course Title/Category Credits

-OCN 101 Introduction to Marine Option Program 1
+OCN 101 Introduction to Marine Option 1

+Program

+OCN 199V Marine Research and Directed 1-4

+Reading

 OCN 201 Science of the Sea 3

-OCN 199V - Special Studies 2
+Electives - Marine Option 6

+Program

+1. OCN 199V: Although this course ranges from

+1-4 credits, completion of this certificate requires

+only 2 c redits.

+Total credits: 12

-Electives - Marine Option Program ASC 6
+Electives - Marine Option Program

+BIOL 123, BIOL 123L, BOT 130, BOT 130L, CHEM 151, CHEM 151L, CHEM 161, CHEM 161L, GG 101, GG 101L, HWST 281, MICR 130, MICR 140L, OCN 120, PHYS 151, PHYS 151L, PHYS 170, PHYS 170L, SCI 121, SCI 121L, SSCI 250

+Notes:

-Electives: A total of 6 credits is required (including at least one laboratory): BIOL 123/BIOL 123L; BOT 130/BOT 130L; CHEM 151/CHEM 151L; CHEM 161/CHEM 161L; GG 101/GG 101L; HWST 281; MARE 264, MARE 364; MICR 130/MICR 140L; OCN 120; PHYS 151/PHYS 151L, PHYS 170/PHYS 170L; SCI 121/SCI 121L; SSCI 250 These courses will fulfill the laboratory requirement.
-MARE 264 and MARE 364 are both intensive summer field experience courses in Quantitative Underwater Ecological Survey Techniques (QUEST) offered through UH Hilo.
+- One laboratory course is required (any course with an "L" after the course number will fulfill the laboratory requirement). - 2.
+MARE 264 and MARE 364 are both intensive summer field experience courses in Quantitative

+Underwater Ecological Survey Techniques (QUEST) offered through UH Hilo.
 The courses are open systemwide to qualifying students.

-MATHEMATICS: ACADEMIC SUBJECT CERTIFICATE
+Mathematics: Academic Subject Certificate

-The Mathematics ASC is designed for students interested in studying additional math, beyond what is required for their current degree program.
+The Mathematics Academic Subject Certificate is designed for students interested in studying additional math, beyond what is required for their current degree program.
 Students in this program may opt for a broad study of math, taking a variety of 100-level courses such as Survey of Mathematics, Math for Elementary Teachers, or Statistics and College Algebra.
 This pathway offers students an opportunity to explore multiple areas of mathematics that will help them develop critical reasoning and quantitative skills to better understand the world around them.